Applied and Computational Mathematics

 2. A one-page statement of purpose stating the applicant’s career goals and personal objectives in pursuing the program.

-3. Three letters of recommendation are required.
+3. Two letters of recommendation are required.
 At least one letter must address the applicant's academic background.

 4. Students whose native language is not English are also required to satisfy the English Language Requirements for Admission which can be found in the General Information section of this catalog.